capactio/capact/docs/tutorial/content-creation/README.md

                     artifacts:
                       - name: template
                         raw:
+                          # Here we prepare a simple script to run the SQL statements to change the user password.
+                          # The sleep at the beggining is required, so the container does not exit too quick.
+                          # This a limitation of the PNS executor, used for executing the Argo workflows in Voltron.
                           data: |
                             set -e
+                            sleep 1
                             export PGPASSWORD=<@user.password@>
                             PSQL_CMD="psql -h <@postgresql.host@> -U <@user.name@> <@postgresql.defaultDBName@> -c"
                             ${PSQL_CMD} "ALTER USER <@user.name@> WITH PASSWORD '<@input.password@>'"